 Our research aims

 Running from 2019 to 2023, the project has several key aims which can be summarised as follows:

-- To compile a comprehensive national database of British imams consisting of basic biographical details such as age, ethnicity, education, language usage and country of birth.
+- To compile an anonymous dataset of British imams comprising basic biographical details such as age, ethnic origin, language usage and country of birth.
 This is being done through a meticulously planned national mapping exercise involving multi-sited mosque visits, telephone interviews and an online survey.
 We are pleased to have gathered data from more than 1,200 British mosques and, because many mosques employ more than one imam, to have gathered data about more than 2,000 individual imams.

 - To develop rich insights into the lived experiences of British imams.
 This is being done through a series of in-depth interviews conducted with 40 imams of all backgrounds across Britain.
 We are pleased that the project has received such strong support from imams themselves who have taken out many hours to speak with us and share their experiences.